 Another technique to optimize images is to use lazy loading, which staggers image loading such that the ones that should be seen on the screen are loaded first.
 Those below the fold are held in reserve until all of the other content has loaded and the user has scrolled down.
-If your theme doesn’t have lazy loading built in, you can utilize a plugin to do so.
+If your theme doesn’t have lazy loading built-in, you can utilize a plugin to do so.

 8. Make your database more efficient.

 The majority of websites rely on databases to store their content.
 Your database, like your PC, can become clogged with unwanted content like outdated post drafts and spam comments.
-A database optimiser plugin can improve the performance of your database.
+A database optimizer plugin can improve the performance of your database.
 It’s similar to defragging your computer’s hard drive.